Music at morley victoria

 Providing instrument tuition is a popular way in which we enrich of our curriculum, whether it’s part of our standard curriculum or an extra-curricular activity.

-For those wanting to learn violin, we also offer individual tuition organised and led by John Whiston a very talented musical tutor who has worked at the school for some time now.
+For those wanting to learn violin, we offer individual tuition organised and led by John Whiston a very talented musical tutor who has worked at the school for some time.
+We also have up to 45 places in the Rocksteady Music School, which gives children the opportunity to learn to play guitar, keyboard, drums or even perform lead vocals in a band.

 Every year in school the children are given the opportunity to perform to an audience to showcase their talents and progress.
 Parents and carers really enjoy seeing their child confidently performing.
 The children are also encouraged to perform an instrument of their choice in assembly times if they have lessons outside of school.

-Because instrument tuition is an extra service, there is a charge (unless your child is entitled to free school meals and where school receives pupil premium).
+Because Violin tuition and Rocksteady are extra services, there is a charge (unless your child is entitled to free school meals and where school receives pupil premium).
 Again, contact the office staff for more details on what tuition is currently on offer and the cost of this.

 At Morley Victoria we make learning to sing an enjoyable experience for all children.
 Singing lies at the heart of our music curriculum and is something we are really proud of – we take every opportunity available to sing and perform to an audience.
-Our fantastic peripatetic pianist, Mrs Smith, is largely responsible for the success of our school in singing.
-She makes it an enjoyable experience and she ensures that the children are challenged at their age appropriate level through song choices.
-She encourages us to sing songs in certain ways depending on the mood, tempo, rhythm etc. Mrs Smith and the music co-ordinator work very hard to ensure that the material the children sing is diverse and covers all areas of the music curriculum.
+We have a fantastic peripatetic pianist, Mr Eastwood, who works in school for one morning a week.
+He works alongside the class teachers and the music leader to deliver high quality singing sessions and assemblies.
+The music leader works very hard to ensure that the material the children sing is diverse and covers all areas of the music curriculum.